coelhoreinaldo/trybe-exercises/README.md

 # Trybe

+### 🇧🇷

 Este repositório contém todas as atividades de aprendizagem desenvolvidas por [mim](https://www.linkedin.com/in/coelhoreinaldo/) enquanto estudava na [Trybe](https://www.betrybe.com/).

-_"A Trybe é uma escola do futuro para qualquer pessoa que queira melhorar de vida e construir uma carreira de sucesso em tecnologia, onde a pessoa só paga quando conseguir um bom trabalho."_

-O programa conta com mais de 1.500 horas de aulas presenciais e online, aborda introdução ao desenvolvimento de software, front-end, back-end, ciência da computação, engenharia de software, metodologias ágeis e habilidades comportamentais.
+A Trybe é uma escola de tecnologia que tem comprometimento genuíno com o sucesso profissional das pessoas estudantes.
+Com o Modelo de Sucesso Compartilhado, quem estuda na Trybe tem a opção de pagar apenas quando já estiver trabalhando.
+São mais de 1500 horas de formação que aborda fundamentos de desenvolvimento web, desenvolvimento, front-end, back-end, ciência da computação, metodologias ágeis e habilidades comportamentais.

+### 🇺🇸

+This repository contains all the learning activities developed by [me](https://www.linkedin.com/in/coelhoreinaldo/) while studying at [Trybe](https://www.betrybe.com/).

+Trybe is a technology school that has a genuine commitment to the professional success of its students.
+With the Shared Success Model, those who study at Trybe have the option of paying only when they are already working.
+There are more than 1500 hours of training that covers fundamentals of web development, development, front-end, back-end, computer science, agile methodologies and soft skills.

 ## Fundamentos do Desenvolvimento Web :hourglass_flowing_sand: